bdesilva/terraform-ui/README.md

 ### What is this repository for? ###

-* A UI to utilize the features of Terraform
+* A UI to utilize the features of Terraform (Infrastructure as code)
+* Currently in development to support AWS deployments.
 * Version 1.0.0

 ### Owner of project ###